Kgkkjjj/WebBrowser/README.md

 environment under `~/.local/share/openb/venv`, installs the `requests` dependency, and starts `server.py` on `http://localhost:8080/` when the browser launches.
 The server serves the pages from the `data` directory and exposes a `/search` endpoint used by the JavaScript code.
+It also provides `/status` and `/log` for health checks and reviewing the backend log.
+The tab count can be updated through `/update_tabs`.
+All requests and errors are written to `~/.cache/openb/server.log`.
 When installed via the net installer the entire `data` folder and `server.py` are copied to `/usr/local/share/openb` so the pages work even when you run the browser outside the source tree.
 Use the address bar to enter a URL or a search query; non-URL text is sent to `search.html` for results.
 The toolbar offers back, forward, reload, stop, home and info buttons as well as **Update**, **DevTools**, **Zoom**